MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 * All apps that were assigned to Everyone or to No one and saved individually.
 * Any blocked apps.

 Consider a scenario where you started using the feature and all apps were assigned to everyone.
 Now, you changed an app's availability to a specific group or some users.
-After saving this change, if you change the Org-wide app setting titled **Let users install and use available apps by default**, then this particular app continues to be assigned to the specific group or users.
+After you save this change, if you change the Org-wide app setting titled **Let users install and use available apps by default**, then this particular app continues to be assigned to the specific group or users.
 Your change to the org-wide app setting applies only to those apps for which you didn't change the availability.
-Further, if you again change the **Let users install and use available apps by default** setting, the availability of all other apps are again impacted, except the app that you actively managed.
+Further, if you again change the **Let users install and use available apps by default** setting, the availability of all other apps is again impacted, except the app that you actively managed.

 ## View apps in your organization